breakthrough-treatment-liver-cancer

 Available Treatments for HCC and Liver Cancer

 Most patients diagnosed with liver cancers are treated with combinations of radiation therapy, chemotherapy, or surgery.
-Radiation based therapies are disadvantageous as the high-energy particle rays do not target the cancer cells and destroy healthy cells causing severe side effects.
+Radiation-based therapies are disadvantageous as the high-energy particle rays do not target the cancer cells and destroy healthy cells, causing severe side effects.
 The levels of radiation exposure in chemotherapeutic doses must be limited to avoid organ toxicity.
-Therefore, the 21st Century approach requires more precisely targeted therapies that are capable of killing cancer cells while ignoring the healthy cells.
-The combination of modern immunological cancer therapies and stem cells is much more targeted and significantly less toxic while maintaining similar and often better results depending on the type, age, and diagnosis stage.
-Immune boosting therapies are also more effective in achieving long-term tumor immunosurveillance while reducing the chance of relapse.
+Therefore, the 21st-century approach requires more precisely targeted therapies that kill cancer cells while ignoring the healthy cells.
+The combination of modern immunological cancer therapies and stem cells is much more targeted and less toxic while maintaining similar and often better results depending on the type, age, and diagnosis stage.
+Immune-boosting therapies are also more effective in achieving long-term tumor immunosurveillance while reducing the chance of relapse.

 Immunotherapy for liver cancer